CyberFlameGO/svnpython/Doc/library/bz2.rst

    newline types seen.
 Universal newlines are available only when reading.
 Instances support iteration in the same way as normal :class:`file` instances.

-   :class:`BZ2File` supports the :keyword:`with` statement.

-   .. versionchanged:: 2.7
-      Support for the :keyword:`with` statement was added.

    .. method:: close()